AdaCore/langkit/doc/properties_dsl.rst

 (false by default) makes it possible to make the property available to the users of the generated library.

-Reguarding user documentation, you can either pass a ``doc`` string argument to ``Property`` or provide a docstring to the function under ``langkit_property``: it will be passed to code generation.
+Regarding user documentation, you can either pass a ``doc`` string argument to ``Property`` or provide a docstring to the function under ``langkit_property``: it will be passed to code generation.